taiki-e/upload-rust-binary-action/README.md

 To use this action in self-hosted runners or in containers, you will need to install at least the following:

 - rustup, cargo, rustc
-- bash, GNU Coreutils
+- bash, GNU Coreutils, GNU grep, GNU tar
 - gh (GitHub CLI)
-- tar, zip (only Unix-like)
+- zip (only Unix-like)
 - 7z (only Windows)
-- brew (only macOS)

 ## Related Projects